ibm-cloud-docs/vpc/vsi_is_create_instance.md

 After the instance is created, associate a floating IP address to the instance.
 Then, you can connect to your instance.
 For more information, see [Connecting to your Linux instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux) or [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

-## Creating a virtual server instance by using the API
+## Creating a virtual server instance with the API
 {: #create-instance-api}
 {: api}

-You can create instances by using the API.
+You can create instances with the API.

 ### Before you begin
 {: #before-you-begin-create-instance-api}